 Offering online payment options can be really effective when chasing for payment.
 If you can provide a link where the invoice can be paid immediately by credit or debit card, then this gives the payee no reason not to clear an overdue invoice.
 Again, if it’s a recurring payment, get the customer to sign up to a Direct Debit which can also be set-up online…and then once set-up, you save time on chasing.

 Accounts Payable or Credit Control teams that have used this technique usually confirm how effective it can be to put someone on the spot with a request for immediate payment.

 What about your own payments?
 Accounts Payable automation solutions make it easier to process and approve your own invoices more quickly.
 Efficient and timely invoice approval creates opportunities for businesses to partner with finance providers to put in place early payment programs.

-Such collaboration mean that you avoid paying out hard-earned cash too early and minimise the likelihood you will need to use overdraft facilities, while at the same time, helping your suppliers to improve their inbound cash flow and get paid more quickly.
+Such collaboration means that you avoid paying out hard-earned cash too early and minimise the likelihood you will need to use overdraft facilities, while at the same time, helping your suppliers to improve their inbound cash flow and get paid more quickly.

 Developing strong commercial supplier relationships can be a win-win.
 Previous Bottomline research into payments has seen respondents stating collaborative relationships with customers (2017) and suppliers (2018) as the reason for getting paid on time.